YogiBearH/YogiBearH/README.md

-- 👋 Hi, I’m @YogiBearH
+- 👋 Hi, I’m John N., welcome to my page
-- 👀 I’m interested in ...
+- 👀 I’m interested in web development.
-- 🌱 I’m currently learning Spring!
+- 🌱 I’m currently data structures and algorithms!
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on working on my recipe page
 - 📫 How to reach me ...

 <!---